pythtb/pythtb/docs/source/install.rst

 Install
 =======

-PythTB >= v2.0.0 is supported for Python >= 3.11.
-PythTB versions up to 1.7.0 are
+PythTB >= v2.0.0 supports **Python >= 3.11**.
-only supported on Python < 3.0, while version 1.8.0 is compatible with Python 2.7 - 3.10 (Python 2.6 and below are not recommended).
+Versions up to v1.8.0 are compatible with **Python 2.7–3.10**, while v1.7.0 and below are limited to **Python 2.x**.
-While other versions of Python may work, they are not guaranteed to be compatible.
+Although other versions may work, they are not officially supported.

-To check which version of Python is currently installed on your system, just type
+To check your Python version, run:

 .. code-block:: bash

    python -V

-If you don't have Python 3.10 or higher, you can follow the instructions in :ref:`Installing or upgrading Python <install-python>` to install or upgrade.
+If you do not have Python 3.11 or higher, see :ref:`Installing or upgrading Python <install-python>` below.
 If you are unfamiliar with Python or are not sure whether Python and the needed Python modules are installed on your system, see our :doc:`python introduction <resources>`.